bernardoyewole/bernardoyewole/README.md

 ![Header](./github-header-image.png)

 ## About me
 Hello, world.
-I'm Bernard Oyewole, a software developer in training at Manitoba Institute of Trades and Technology.
+I'm Bernard Oyewole, a recent graduate in Software Development from Manitoba Institute of Trades and Technology.

 Check out my portfolio [here](https://bernardoyewole.github.io/portfolio/)

-I'm a dedicated student committed to honing my skills in software development, with a keen focus on creating aesthetically pleasing and highly functional applications.
+I am mastering my skills in full-stack development by working on several projects that demonstrate my ability to deliver effective digital and business solutions.

-I'm currently learning how to create .NET web APIs.
-My programming experience is mainly JavaScript and C#.
-I also know how to work with the technologies HTML/CSS.
+My career goal is to positively impact lives with innovative solutions, all crafted from behind my trusty, quirky keyboard.
 ##

 ### My skills